haddocking/prodigy-lig/README.md

 ## Configuration

-If you want to make your python envirnoment aware of prodigy_lig (allowing you to import it like any other module) then you need to modify your PYTHONPATH variable accordingly.
+If you want to make your python environment aware of prodigy_lig (allowing you to import it like any other module) then you need to modify your PYTHONPATH variable accordingly.